WhatDanDoes/silid/docs/sil-single-sign-out/README.md

 ## GET /cheerio

-Named as such for no other reason than it's a funny _British-y_ way to say _adios_.
+Named as such for no other reason than it's a funny _British-y_ way to say _adiós_.
 If an SIL app redirects to this endpoint on `/logout`, Identity will make a best effort to call the `/logout` endpoint on every application configured on the same Auth0 tenant.

 As such, one thing is required of applications wanting to `GET /cheerio`: